Anthony J. Pennings, PhD

 torque and angular speed

 Media economics can help us understand the economics of wind power.
-Media projects like books and films, and even digital software, require huge expenditures up front but the cost of each succeeding unit of output is quite low.
-What is the cost of each individual copy of Windows 11?
+Media projects, such as books and films, as well as digital software, require significant expenditures upfront, but the cost of each succeeding unit of output is relatively low.
+What is the cost of each copy of Windows 11?
 Renewable energies tend to have the same characteristics, what economists call low marginal costs.
-Once a windmill is manufactured and installed, the cost of each kilowatt produced is low.
-The marginal cost of each unit of output decreases.
-Granted, the costs of replacement, recycling, or reusing these large machines are valid points of concern.
+Once a windmill is manufactured and installed, the cost of each kilowatt produced starts to decrease.
+The marginal cost of each unit of output costs less.
+Granted, the costs of maintenance, recycling, or reusing these large machines are valid points of concern.

-Personally, wind power hasn’t impressed me in the past.
-In graduate school in Hawaii, I remember a big windmill near the North Shore surf spots that didn’t seem to do much.
+Personally, wind power hadn’t impressed me in the past.
+In graduate school in Hawaii, I recall a large windmill near the North Shore surf spots that didn’t seem to generate much power.
 Driving up into San Francisco along Interstate 5, the windmills seem big and slow.
-Flying regularly over northern Texas and Oklahoma, the wind farms become a bit more impressive.
+However, flying regularly over northern Texas and Oklahoma, the wind farms become a bit more impressive.
 Understanding the fundamental economics and the basic engineering and science of wind energy is useful for policy analysis.

 The future of US offshore wind energy is dependent on several economic variables.
 One is power purchase agreements (PPAs) that businesses and other organizations use to solidify long-term purchases of electricity.
 Another is renewable portfolio standards (RPSs) that obligate US states to procure a certain percentage of renewable energy.
 RPSs have contributed to nearly half of the growth in renewable energies since 2000.
-Tax incentives are important and depend on political winds.
-The US Treasury extended safe harbor tax credits for renewable energies, including offshore wind in light of the COVID-19 pandemic.
-Offshore wind auctions are also crucial as the cry “location, location, location” resonates soundly in this industry.
+Tax incentives are important and depend on the political winds.
+The US Treasury extended safe harbor tax credits for renewable energies, including offshore wind, in light of the COVID-19 pandemic.
+Offshore wind auctions are also crucial as the real estate cry, “location, location, location” resonates strongly in this industry.

-Renewable critics like the Manhattan Institute have been been critical of offshore windmills, arguing that they decline some 4.5% in efficiency every year.
+Renewable critics, such as the Manhattan Institute have been been critical of offshore windmills, arguing that they decline some 4.5% in efficiency every year.
 Another concern is who will pick up the decommissioning costs of deconstructing and recycling the windmills.
-But the technology is new as are the maintenance, recycling, and regulatory practices.
+But the technology is new, as are the maintenance, recycling, and regulatory practices.

 Wind could be a significant boost for coastal communities.
-Major cities that were wedded to the ocean due to fishing and shipping are likely to benefit as offshore wind might provide cheap electricity and much-needed economic benefits.
+Major cities closely tied to the ocean through fishing and shipping are likely to benefit from offshore wind, as it may provide affordable electricity and much-needed economic benefits.
 Tourism will benefit from cheap electricity as did Las Vegas when it had access to power from the Hoover Dam.
 In terms of jobs and the revitalization of shore-based businesses a wide range of services will be needed.
-Energy control centers, undersea construction, equipment supply, and maintenance operations, are just some of the opportunities that are emerging around ocean-based renewable energy sources.
+Energy control centers, undersea construction, equipment supply, and maintenance operations are just a few of the opportunities emerging around ocean-based renewable energy sources.

-In summary, the economics of offshore wind energy are very much like media economics – high upfront costs and low marginal costs.
-Book publishing requires editors and pays author royalties.
-It also needs paper, printing presses, and the distribution capabilities required to produce fiction and non-fiction works.
-While some books may not be profitable, a best-seller can provide significant returns for the publisher.
 Movies require extensive upfront expenses in production and post-production, but each showing in cinemas worldwide costs relatively little.
-Wind power requires a major capital influx to set up.
+Wind power requires a significant capital investment to be deployed.
 But the wind is free, so once operational, the windmill begins to produce electricity.
 Lubrication and other maintenance activities are needed at times, but electricity is created as long as the wind is blowing.
 If the infrastructure is set up efficiently, it will print money.

 Ⓒ ALL RIGHTS RESERVED

-AnthonybwAnthony J. Pennings, PhD is a Professor at the Department of Technology and Society, State University of New York, Korea.
-Born in New York, he had a chance to teach at Marist College near his home town of Goshen before spending most of his academic career at New York University.
-Before joining SUNY, he moved to Austin, Texas and has taught in the MBA program at St. Edwards University.
-He started his academic career at Victoria University in New Zealand.
-He has also spent a decade as a Fellow at the East-West Center in Honolulu, Hawaii.
+AnthonybwAnthony J. Pennings, PhD is a Professor at the Department of Technology and Society, State University of New York, Korea and a Research Professor for Stony Brook University.
+Born in New York, he taught at Marist College, Poughkeepsie before spending most of his academic career at New York University.
+He started his academic career at Victoria University in New Zealand after a decade in Hawaii at the East-West Center in Honolulu.
+He lives in Austin, Texas when not in South Korea.

 Comments